-This simple 5-ingredient French Hot Chocolate Recipe, AKA Drinking Chocolate, is a Parisian favorite and a must-make for Valentine’s Day!
+This simple 5-ingredient French Hot Chocolate Recipe, AKA Drinking Chocolate, is a Parisian favorite and a must-make for the holidays!

 Several months ago I had the opportunity to spend a week in Paris with a few friends.
 Traveling with a group of sweet-tooths, and noticed that hot chocolate is a thing in Paris.